ComputerDaddyGuy/JFileTreePrettyPrinter/README.md

 ```

 ## Compact directories
-Directories chain with single directory child are fully expanded by default, but you can compact them into a single tree entry.
+Directory chains with a single child directory are fully expanded by default, but you can inline them into a single tree entry.

 ```java
 // Example: CompactDirectories.java